Five Logistics Trends to Look Forward to 2018

 Parcel returns were a luxury not a few years back, but 2018 would see returns become a necessary feature for all retail and e-commerce companies.
 Returns add the assurance of post-sales service and make it easier for customers to fulfill their buying decision.
 While returns become a necessary feature, the feasibility of reverse logistics would have to be simultaneously improved.
 Promising quick and east returns is one thing, executing them on the ground is another.

 Here again, cloud-based optimized would be the driving force.
 Dynamic schedule planning can allocate pick-up requests to the delivery personnel nearest to the returns origin point.
 The delivery person can pick-up the returned parcel directly from the home of the customer and drop it back at the hub.
 These reverse logistics processes can function in parallel to the last mile delivery schedules.
-The balancing between both schedules would be done through dynamic route optimization where an algorithm suggests the ideal sequence and pick-ups and deliveries to be done to ensure maximum efficiency.
+The balancing between both schedules would be done through dynamic route optimization where an algorithm suggests the ideal sequence of pick-ups and deliveries to be done to ensure maximum efficiency.

 In a nutshell, reverse logistics market is going to get a huge uplift through the growth in returns.